pmusau17/rtreach/src/notes.md

 ### Notes:

 - What is the input when the non-linear pendulum model is used?
 I don't see an input for the linear model its the feedback controller KX with K derived from solving the LMI problem.
+- When you assign a struct to another one and there aren't any fields allocated by new, you make a simple copy.
+This is the case when you have two HyperRectangle